ilrWebServices/ilr-web-utilities/README.md

 ilr-web-utilities
 =================

-A Symfony application to house miscellaneous utility tasks and support for small applications not suitable for hosting on Acquia.
+A Symfony application to house miscellaneous utility tasks exposed as web services to support processes not suitable for hosting on Acquia.
+As of 3/12/2015, the only tasks available are those associated with collecting information about ILR faculty and staff to feed web-based profiles of those people on the ILR web site.

 Parts of this README file are taken with little or no modification from the README for the installaton of the Symfony Standard Edition (the default Symfony application).